folio-org/okapi/doc/guide.md

 * Docker: The `dockerImage` property specifies an existing image.
 Okapi manages a container based on this image.
 This option requires that the `dockerUrl` points to a Docker Daemon accessible via HTTP.
+By default Okapi will attempt to pull the image before starting it.
+This can be changed with boolean property `dockerPull` which can be set to false to prevent pull from taking place.
 The Dockerfile's `CMD` directive may be changed with property `dockerCMD`.
 This assumes that `ENTRYPOINT` is the full invocation of the module and that `CMD` is either default settings or, preferably, empty.
 Finally, the property `dockerArgs` may be used to pass